jodaz/speedstudy/README.md

 - [ ] Book: [Open Data Structures](http://www.aupress.ca/books/120226/ebook/99Z_Morin_2013-Open_Data_Structures.pdf)
 - [ ] Book: Introduction to Algorithms by CLRS or [Algorithms](http://www.cse.iitd.ernet.in/~naveen/courses/CSL630/alpdf) by DPV
 - [ ] Course: [Skiena's Algorithms Lectures - 2012](http://www3.cs.stonybrook.edu/~algorith/video-lectures/).
 Also in [Youtube](https://www.youtube.com/watch?v=ZFjhkohHdAA&list=PLOtl7M3yp-DV69F32zdK7YJcNXpTunF2b&index=1)
-- [ ] Project: Complete all algorithms from FreeCodeCamp while working through the study plan, whenever you can and with at least one other language in addition to Javascript
+- [ ]**Currently in progress** Project: Complete all algorithms from FreeCodeCamp while working through the study plan, whenever you can and with at least one other language in addition to Javascript
 - [ ] Project: Implement a list of data structures and algorightms learned with C++ in Javascript, using real-world problems (at least in concept).
 Includes linked lists, trees, graphs and sorting algorithms.
 Take a look [here](https://github.com/P1xt/google-interview-university)
 ---